broccolijs/broccolijs.github.io/src/docs/about.md

 The majority of nodes within the build graph will be transform nodes, with source nodes only used for input directories.
 Internally, Broccoli wraps source nodes in a "source" plugin that connects the `inputPath` directly to the `outputPath`.

+Source nodes are automatically created when a string is passed as an input to a plugin, Broccoli auto-converts this into a [source plugin](https://github.com/broccolijs/broccoli-source) that maps its input directory to its output directory and allows Broccoli to be notified when files change within the input directory.

 ### Trees

 As nodes accept one or more inputs and emit a single output, and the entire build pipeline will write to a single output